Quantum Metrology via Floquet-Engineered Two-axis Twisting and Turn Dynamics

+According to Eq.~\eqref{timescale}, the TAT-and-turn dynamics exhibits a significantly shorter timescale for large particle numbers, which is advantageous in mitigating the decoherence effect.
+Here we consider the decoherence effect of spontaneous emission.
+The time-evolution can be described by~\cite{SM} $\dot{\hat{\rho}}=-i[\hat{H},\hat{\rho}]+\left(\hat{L} \hat{\rho} \hat{L}^\dagger-\frac{1}{2}\hat{L}^\dagger \hat{L}\hat{\rho}-\frac{1}{2}\hat{\rho} \hat{L}^\dagger \hat{L}\right)$ where the Lindblad operator is $\hat{L}=\sqrt{\Gamma/2}\hat{J}_{-}$ with $\hat{J}_{-}=\hat{J}_{x}-i\hat{J}_{y}$ and the spontaneous emission rate $\Gamma$~\cite{PhysRevA.4.1791,doi:10.1126/science.aar3102,PhysRevLett.132.113402}.
+As shown in Fig.~\ref{fig2}~(h), we respectively employ OAT, XYZ and TATNT dynamics to generate GHZ or GHZ-like state under decoherence, showing that the TATNT protocol is more robust against decoherence than the OAT and XYZ protocols, and demonstrating remarkable metrological usefulness in quantum metrology with noises.
+Similar results for correlated dephasing are also shown in the Supplementary Material~\cite{SM}.

-{\it Optimal measurement with Floquet-engineered anti-TAT-and-turn.---} It is crucial to approach the ultimate precision bound (i.e. the QCRB) set by the QFI.
+{\it Interaction-based readout without flipping the sign of nonlinear interaction.---} It is crucial to approach the ultimate precision bound (i.e. the QCRB) set by the QFI.
 For a tiny estimated phase, time-reversal readout may approach the QCRB without single-particle resolved detection~\cite{PhysRevLett.115.163002,doi:10.1126/science.aaf3397,PhysRevLett.119.193601,PhysRevLett.117.013001,PhysRevLett.119.223604,PhysRevLett.116.053601,PhysRevA.97.053618,PhysRevA.97.043813,PhysRevA.97.032116,doi:10.1126/science.aaw2884,doi:10.1126/science.abi5226,colombo_time-reversal-based_2022,li2023improving,mao2023quantum}.
 Here, we find that the optimal measurements can be achieved via anti-TAT-and-turn, regarded as the time-reversal process of TAT-and-turn.
 More importantly, the anti-TAT-and-turn can be realized by Floquet engineering without the need of flipping the sign of nonlinear interaction $\chi$.